zechlau14/zechlau14.github.io/projects/heartbreaker.md

 category: RPG fantasy action-adventure D&D DnD work-in-progress heartbreaker
 ---

-Last updated: April 8th, 2024
+Last updated: April 12th, 2024

 It seems that everyone in this corner of the internet has published their own house rules for the dungeon-based fantasy RPG.
 Here I shall do the same.
-These rules take inspiration from the Goblin Laws of Gaming (GLOG).
+These rules take inspiration from Knave and the Goblin Laws of Gaming (GLOG).

 ## Premise of the Game
-This game
+Every hack of the most popular tabletop role-playing game of the 20th century always seems to focus on the second D in its name -- the dungeon.
+In fact, I even called it the "dungeon-based fantasy RPG" in an earlier draft.
+To make this hack stand out, I will instead focus on the first D -- the dragons.

+Every player character has dragon-blood in them.
+Players may choose to grow in this, eventually becoming a dragon themself, or they may choose to be rooted in whatever species they chose at character creation.
+However

 ### Player's Principles